 Are There Risks?

 ECSWT is a real alternative to traditional surgery for chronic heel pain.
-Studies have shown the therapy has helped a number of people reduce their stubborn plantar fasciitis, restoring comfort to their lower limbs.
+Studies have shown that therapy has helped a number of people reduce their stubborn plantar fasciitis, restoring comfort to their lower limbs.
 Because there are no incisions, you recover more quickly than you do after a traditional procedure.
-You also avoid the normal risks for infection that come with opening up the body.
+You also avoid the normal risks for an infection that come with opening up the body.

 The whole procedure is over fairly quickly, with few side effects.
 Your foot may feel somewhat sore and swollen.
 Occasionally, you may develop bruises as well.
 After each treatment, you can return to easy daily activities, though any hard impacts or stressful exercise, like running, should be avoided for a period of time.
 It may take several sessions to improve your discomfort.

 To determine if this therapy will benefit your condition, you will need to have your lower limbs thoroughly examined.
 John Hollander, DPM, will evaluate your feet.
 Our staff will also go over what treatments have already failed to help your pain.
 Then we will consider ECSWT as an option for your recovery.

 When you come in for the procedure, you may be given some mild anesthesia.
 Your foot will be positioned and prepared for the treatment.
 The applicator will be touched to the targeted area on your heel.
 The machine will then deliver the energy pulses.
 Depending on your needs, the whole procedure may take up to 30 minutes.
 After that, you will need to wear supportive shoes and be careful on your feet until the pain is completely eliminated.